hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 \page

+<div class='pageNumber auto'></div>

 #### Serious injuries

 During a game some warriors will be taken out of action and removed from play.
-At that time it doesn’t matter whether the warrior is dead, unconscious, injured or just playing dead – in game terms they are no longer capable of fighting in the battle which is all that matters.
+At that time it doesn’t matter whether the warrior is dead, unconscious, injured or just playing dead – in game terms they are no longer capable of fighting in the battle.

-When you are playing a campaign it matters a great deal what happens to warriors who are taken out of action!
+When you are playing a campaign however it matters a great deal what happens to warriors who are taken out of action!
 They might recover completely and be ready to fight in the next battle, or they might have sustained injuries.
 Worst of all they might die, or be so badly injured that they have to retire.

 When a Henchman receives a serious injury this is treated differently than if a Hero received one (this is to represent the greater effect that losing a Hero would have on your warband).
-Working out the extent of a Henchman’s injuries is very simple.
-You will need to roll on the chart opposite to determine what has happened to your Hero.
-The chart covers a whole range of injuries and random things that might befall your warrior as they struggle to return to camp.
+Working out the extent of a Henchman’s injuries is very simple, but you will need to roll on the chart below to determine what has happened to your Hero.
+The chart covers a whole range of injuries or random events that might befall your warrior as they struggle to return to camp.
 Bear in mind that only Heroes who are taken out of action are obliged to roll on this chart.

 ##### Henchman with Serious Injuries